VOD film review: The Hobbit: An Unexpected Journey

-That’s what springs to mind as Peter Jackson returns to Middle Earth.
+That’s what springs to mind as Peter Jackson returns to Middle-earth.
 With its patented 48 frames per second cinema projection, everything in The Hobbit had a hyper-real look that immediately recalled a BBC drama.
 Combined with a lengthy opening voiceover about dwarves (Ian Holm doing his best John Hurt impression), a dragon and the odd dodgy special effect, it felt like watching an extremely long episode of Merlin.
-Now The Hobbit is on Netflix UK, that feeling hasn’t really changed.
+Now The Hobbit is available in living rooms, that feeling hasn’t really changed.

 In a way, that should be totally appropriate: The Hobbit is a smaller beast than The Lord of the Rings, a children’s romp rather than a sprawling fantasy epic.
-Unfortunately, no one seems to have told the director that.
-And so we get both: TV-like images and a bloated runtime.
+Unfortunately, no one seems to have told Peter Jackson that.
+And so we get both: a smaller story and a bloated runtime.

-The Necromancer and Radagast the Brown (McCoy), each mentioned just once in the book, are given a 20-minute tangent, while Jackson goes to great lengths to include a horde of familiar faces from his last trek through Middle Earth.
+The Necromancer and Radagast the Brown (McCoy), each mentioned just once in the book, are given a 20-minute tangent, while Jackson goes to great lengths to include a horde of familiar faces from his last trek through Middle-earth.
 It’s so heavily padded, it’s amazing he didn’t take The Hobbit to Isengard.
-(Now an Extended Edition has been released, perhaps Warner Bros will release an Un-Extended Edition that only lasts an hour and a half.)
+One day, perhaps Warner Bros will release an Un-Extended Edition that only lasts an hour and a half.

 “There is little to tell about their stay [at Rivendell],” says the book.
 The screenplay ignores that, conjuring up a council of great wizards at Elrond’s (Weaving) house, who manage to spend quarter of an hour vaguely discussing dark portents for the future.
-Ian Holm and Elijah Wood’s cameo at the start feels even more irrelevant; OAP Bilbo’s book-writing framework makes no sense when mixed with Tolkien’s original third-person narration.
+Ian Holm and Elijah Wood’s cameos at the start are sweet but also don’t quite work; Bilbo’s book-writing framework mixes clumsily with the film’s (and the book’s) third-person narration.

-These deviations wouldn’t be a problem if they were done well, but after trimming The Lord of the Rings without losing the spirit of the book, Jackson seems to go the other way and stuff things in willy-nilly.
-An Orc called Azog (an impressively snarling Manu Bennett) is beefed up to become an antagonist, while Radagast exists solely to introduce some 3D rabbit racing.
-It’s less an adaptation of The Hobbit, more a prequel to the previous trilogy – an uneven approach that risks putting this half-silly, half-ominous blockbuster in Phantom Menace territory.
+These deviations wouldn’t be a problem if they were done well, but after trimming The Lord of the Rings without losing the spirit of the book, Jackson here seems to go the other way and stuff things in willy-nilly.
+An Orc called Azog (an impressively snarling Manu Bennett) is beefed up to become an antagonist, while Radagast exists mostly to introduce some rabbit racing.
+It’s less an adaptation of The Hobbit, more a prequel to the previous trilogy – an approach that risks putting this half-silly, half-ominous blockbuster in Star Wars prequels territory.

-Fortunately, The Hobbit just about avoids becoming The Lord of the Rings: Episode I. That’s mostly because of the excellent cast.
+Fortunately, The Hobbit just about avoids becoming The Lord of the Rings: Episode I or Episode II.
+That’s mostly because of the excellent cast.
 McKellen inhabits Gandalf as casually as a wizard puffing smoke rings and Freeman’s uptight Bilbo is perfectly pitched.
-The dwarves blend into one giant hairball, but Richard Armitage commands a steely presence as King Thorin Oakenshield, while Sylvester McCoy summons all his kooky charm to stop you resenting Radagast altogether.
+The dwarves blend into one giant hairball, but Richard Armitage commands a steely presence as King Thorin Oakenshield, while Sylvester McCoy summons all his kooky charm as the playful Radagast.

 Which brings us back to those visuals.
-When he isn’t inserting bits from The Lord of the Rings Appendices, Jackson’s eye for action is as solid as ever.
+When he isn’t inserting bits from The Lord of the Rings’s appendices, Jackson’s eye for action is as solid as ever.
 Sequences in the goblin caves are exciting, if a bit video gamey, and a brief flash of mountain giants is jaw-dropping stuff.
-It’s just a shame that the director chose to film it all at 48fps.
-Thank goodness, then, that Netflix hasn’t got to that stage of streaming yet.
-Without the frame rate to distract, there is a nice level of detail to be admired in the sweeping New Zealand landscapes – while the feeling of everything moving in double-time (not a problem during the fun climax, but unfamiliar when watching Bilbo quick-march through Bag End) can be forgotten.
+Without the 48fps to distract, there is a nice level of detail to be admired in the sweeping New Zealand landscapes.